On the Brauer groups of fibrations: Introduction

-In \cite{SZ1}, Skorobogatov and Zarkhin conjectured that $\Br(X_{k^s})^{G_k}$ is finite for any smooth projective variety $X$ over a finitely generated field $k$.
-By the following result, assuming Tate conjecture for divisors, we have that $\Br(X_{k^s})^{G_k}(\non p)$ is finite if $k$ is a finitely generated field of characteristic $p>0$. \begin{thm} Let $k$ be a prime field and $K$ be a field finitely generated over $k$.
-Then the following statements are true. \begin{itemize} \item[(1)] If $k=\QQ$ and $\Br(X_{k^s})^{G_k}$ is finite for any smooth projective variety $X$ over $k$, then $\Br(X_{K^s})^{G_K}$ is finite for any smooth projective variety $X$ over $K$. \item[(2)] If $k=\FF_p$ and the Tate conjecture for divisors holds for any smooth projective variety over $k$, then $\Br(X_{K^s})^{G_K}(\non p)$ is finite for any smooth projective variety $X$ over $K$. \end{itemize} \end{thm} \begin{rem} In \cite{SZ1,SZ2}, Skorobogatov and Zarkhin proved the finiteness of $\Br(X_{k^s})^{G_k}(\non p)$ for abelian varieties and $K3$ surfaces($\Char(k)\neq 2$). \end{rem}
+In \cite{SZ1}, Skorobogatov and Zarhin conjectured that $\Br(X_{k^s})^{G_k}$ is finite for any smooth projective variety $X$ over a finitely generated field $k$.
+In \cite{SZ1,SZ2}, they proved the finiteness of $\Br(X_{k^s})^{G_k}(\non p)$ for abelian varieties and $K3$ surfaces($\Char(k)\neq 2$).
+By our Theorem \ref{thm1.2}, we reduce the question about the finiteness of $\Br(X_{k^s})^{G_k}(\non p)$ to the question over prime fields: \begin{thm} Let $k$ be a prime field and $K$ be a field finitely generated over $k$.
+Then the following statements are true. \begin{itemize} \item[(1)] If $k=\QQ$ and $\Br(X_{k^s})^{G_k}$ is finite for any smooth projective variety $X$ over $k$, then $\Br(X_{K^s})^{G_K}$ is finite for any smooth projective variety $X$ over $K$. \item[(2)] If $k=\FF_p$ and the Tate conjecture for divisors holds for any smooth projective variety over $k$, then $\Br(X_{K^s})^{G_K}(\non p)$ is finite for any smooth projective variety $X$ over $K$. \end{itemize} \end{thm}